uchime1234/serverless-Ai-voice-assistant/README.md

 🙏 Acknowledgments

-OpenAI for AI capabilities
+- OpenAI for AI capabilities

-AWS for serverless infrastructure
+- AWS for serverless infrastructure

-OpenWeatherMap for weather data
+- OpenWeatherMap for weather data

-FFmpeg for audio processing
+- FFmpeg for audio processing

 📞 Support

 If you need help:

-Check the troubleshooting section
+- Check the troubleshooting section

-Open a GitHub issue
+- Open a GitHub issue

-Review AWS documentation for specific services
+- Review AWS documentation for specific services

-Built with ❤️ using serverless technology — Happy coding! 🚀
+- Built with ❤️ using serverless technology — Happy coding! 🚀

+Here is the full course that u can watch to understand everything, dont forget to like and share okay - https://youtu.be/0Q1yO4uCxBk?si=kg0aF-c9hWLf2VZy